capesstack/capes/docs/README.md

 ### Beats
 1. Set your MariaDB root passphrase (which you set at the very end of the deployment) in `/etc/metricbeat/metricbeat.yml`, replacing `passphrase_to_be_set_post_install` and then `sudo systemctl restart metricbeat.service`.
 1. Check Filebeat and make sure it's running.
 If Elasticsearch doesn't start fast enough, Filebeat will fail when trying to connect to it or if you don't accept the EULA during the install script, it will fail.
 You can try to simply restart it with `sudo systemctl restart filebeat.service`.
-If Filebeat won't start (`sudo systemctl status filebeat.service`) try to run `sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install ingest-geoip` and accpet the EULA.
+If Filebeat won't start (`sudo systemctl status filebeat.service`) try to run `sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install ingest-geoip` and accept the EULA.
 If all else fails, you can look at the log file to see what the reason is (`sudo cat /var/log/filebeat/capes_filebeat`).

 ### Gitea
 1. When you browse to your Gitea instance, you'll need to set your database passphrase, your SSH Server Domain, your base URL, and disable Gravatar.